TREASURIES-Yields rise as central bank efforts to calm markets take hold

-NEW YORK, March 20 (Reuters) - Treasury yields rose on Monday as the takeover of Credit Suisse and central bank steps to shore up liquidity helped allay investor concerns as they gauge whether the Federal Reserve may pause its raising of interest rates later this week.
+NEW YORK, March 20 (Reuters) - U.S. Treasury yields rose on Monday as the takeover of Credit Suisse and central bank steps to shore up liquidity helped allay investor concerns as they gauge whether the Federal Reserve may pause raising interest rates later this week.

-Major central banks, faced with the risk of a fast-moving loss of confidence in the stability of the financial system, moved on Sunday to bolster the flow of cash around the world.
+Major central banks, faced with the risk of a fast-moving loss of confidence in the stability of the financial system, moved on Sunday to bolster cashflow around the world.

-The two-year US2YT=RR U.S. Treasury yield, which often moves in step with interest rate expectations, rose 4.9 basis points to 3.895% after sliding to 3.635% earlier in Europe.
+The two-year US2YT=RR U.S. Treasury yield, which often moves in step with interest rate expectations, rose 7.8 basis points to 3.924% after sliding to 3.635% in Europe.

-The two-year yield has plunged about 135 basis points in eight trading sessions after it peaked on March 8 at a 15-year high of 5.084% following hawkish congressional testimony by Fed Chairman Jerome Powell.
+The two-year yield has plunged since it peaked on March 8 at a 15-year high of 5.084% following hawkish congressional testimony by Fed Chairman Jerome Powell.

 The rise in yields suggests a massive flight to quality last week and early in Asia has ebbed.